-When my mother was visiting us last March, the three of us (myself, Mom and The Husband) made a trip to Total Wine to spend a gift card that my mother had given The Husband as a belated Christmas present.
+When my mother was visiting us last March, the three of us (myself, Mom and an old friend of mine) made a trip to Total Wine to spend a gift card that my mother had given an old friend of mine as a belated Christmas present.

 So while he went off to pick through all his favorite wines my mother and I browsed around and busied ourselves by checking out all the mini liquor bottles.

 This was the same shopping trip where I picked up ingredients to make Mango Cointreau Sangria and also when we purchased our first bottle of Sambuca (which eventually lead to these Cherry Blossom Cocktails).

 And, finally, there another purchase we couldn’t leave the store without: our first bottle of Absinthe.

 Now, I had never even heard of Absinthe until that day – or, at least, had never known that all the “green fairy” references were about Absinthe.
 But apparently an old friend of mine and one of our neighbors had talked about Absinthe recently and now he was determined to buy a bottle.
 I was a bit dubious at first, but he sold me on the whole “you pour Absinthe over a sugar cube” spiel.
 Because, sugar.
 I’m always game for sugar.